PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-admin-portal-guide.md

 # <div id='1'/> 1.
 Document Outline

 ## <div id='1-1'/> 1.1.
 Purpose
-This document describes on the usage of the container platform operator portal.
+This document describes the usage of the container platform operator portal.

 ## <div id='1-2'/> 1.2.
 Range
 This document describes how to use the container platform operator portal based on the Windows environment.